kirstykitto/CLRecipe/README.md

 * Sharing Collection
 * Sharing Item in Collection

-## Associating Social Media Statement with a Course and Instructor
+## Associating Social Media Statement with a Course, Team (or Group) and Instructor
 * Associating with an Instructor
 ```json
 {